 IRAs are a powerful resource in helping you reach your retirement savings goals.
 While these tax-advantaged accounts may seem complicated at first, the basics are much easier to understand than you might think.

 What is an IRA?

-An individual retirement arrangement, or IRA, (more commonly referred to as an individual retirement account) is a type of investment or savings account that comes with tax benefits to help you save for retirement.
+An individual retirement arrangement, or IRA, (also referred to as an individual retirement account) is a type of investment account with tax benefits that can help you save for retirement.
 The specific tax benefit depends on the type of IRA: Roth or traditional.

 For many people, retirement planning begins and ends with their employer’s retirement plan, often a 401(k).
 But 35 percent of private-sector workers don’t have access to an employer-based plan, according to The Pew Charitable Trusts.
 That leaves many people on their own to save for retirement, and an IRA account is the perfect starting place.

 The annual contribution limit for an IRA is $5,500 for 2018, and $6,500 for savers over 50 years old.

 Who can open an IRA?